 Moths are a common problem for the modern household.
-Their eggs and larvae enter our homes on clothing, food, or other materials and once they’re in, they like to stay.
+Their eggs and larvae enter our homes on clothing, food or other materials, and once they’re in, they like to stay.
 When you think of moths, you often think of them fluttering around lights and under lampshades, but an infestation tends to begin in dark, cosy spaces like wardrobes, cupboards and attics.
 Despite a reported decrease in moth populations in the UK, pest control enquiries relating to moths have been on the rise for the past few years.
 As one of London’s leading pest control companies, we’ve dealt with plenty of moth problems and have identified the telltale signs of an infestation.

 Holes in clothing and fabric

 Carpet moths cause similar damage to rugs and carpets, again targeting those made from animal products like wool and silk.
 They’ll often concentrate their efforts on the fluffier, softer parts of a rug or carpet as opposed to the well-trodden areas.
 Therefore, the areas that are most at risk are under furniture like sofas and chairs since they’re dark and undisturbed.
 These areas also serve as a good place for moths to lay their eggs.
-Noticing damage to your carpets is a strong indication of a carpet moth infestation.
+Noticing carpet damage is a strong indication of a carpet moth infestation.

-Holes in food packaging
+Holes in packaged food

 Larvae and cocoons

-Moths are similar to butterflies in that they have larvae (or caterpillars) that build themselves a cocoon in which they stay before emerging as fully-grown moths.
+Moths are similar to butterflies in that they have larvae (or caterpillars) that build themselves a cocoon in which they stay before emerging as full-grown moths.
 Moth larvae will stay very close to their eggs and will spend approximately six months feeding and staying protected by the warm, dark materials their eggs were laid in.
 During this time, the bulk of the damage to your clothing and carpets occurs.